CorentinLabelle/Brainstorm-Tool/README.md

 Processes available:
 - _**Import Anatomy:**_
 - _**Review Raw Files:**_ Creates a link to the original EEG files.
 - _**Convert to BIDS:**_ Export EEG and MEG files following the standard data organization of the Brain Imaging Data Structure (BIDS).
-The data files will previously be converted to *.edf*.
+The data files will previously be converted to .edf.
 - _**Import in database:**_

 ### Conversion to BIDS